 - Need special care and details to seal against moisture

-- Requires at least 5 people for running a medium-sized work team
+- Requires at least five people for running a medium-sized work team

-Remember that the final product is hand made, and as such it is unusual to the eye accustomed to pre-fab industrial structures.
-So, if you like things that say “hand built” grab a bag, earth and start creating!C
+Remember that the final product is handmade, which is unusual to the eye accustomed to pre-fab industrial structures.
+So, if you like things that say “hand built”, grab a bag, earth and start creating.